 Three months later, while I was back in the United States, I woke up to a message from my grandma saying that my aunt passed away.
 I stared at the message in disbelief.
 That couldn’t be.
 That had to be some sort of mistake.

-I didn’t even know she was sick.
+Cancer.
+I didn’t know she was sick.
 No one did.
-She didn’t tell anyone.

 My aunt spent the last week of her life in a hospital, and only then did she reveal to her closest family members just how bad the situation was.

 Even then, I still didn’t know.
 The news did not reach me on this side of the world until it was too late.

 That morning, unable to process the news, I stared at the ceiling in disbelief.
 I wished to jump over the Atlantic Ocean to be there for my grandma, who lost not only her sister but also her closest friend.